mdavids/rfc/content/draft-davids-forsalereg-08.md

 See the (#security, use title) section for possible risks.
 ## Content Limitations {#contentlimits}

-The '\_for-sale' TXT record [@RFC8553, (see) section 2.1] **MUST** contain content deemed valid under this specification.
+The "\_for-sale" TXT record [@RFC8553, (see) section 2.1] **MUST** contain content deemed valid under this specification.

 Any text that suggests that the domain is not for sale is invalid content.
-If a domain name is not for sale, a '\_for-sale' indicator is pointless and any existence of a valid '\_for-sale' TXT record **MAY** therefore be regarded as an indication that the domain name is for sale.
+If a domain name is not for sale, a "\_for-sale" indicator is pointless and any existence of a valid "\_for-sale" TXT record **MAY** therefore be regarded as an indication that the domain name is for sale.

-The existence of a '\_for-sale' leaf node does not obligate the holder to sell the domain name; it may have been published in error, or withdrawn later for other reasons.
+The existence of a "\_for-sale" leaf node does not obligate the holder to sell the domain name; it may have been published in error, or withdrawn later for other reasons.

-This specification does not dictate the exact use of any content values in the '\_for-sale' TXT record.
+This specification does not dictate the exact use of any content values in the "\_for-sale" TXT record.
 Parties - such as registries and registrars - **MAY** use it in their tools, perhaps even by defining specific requirements that the content value must meet.
 Content values can also be represented in a human-readable format for individuals to interpret.
 See the (#examples, use title) section for clarification.